All Products

 EndSection

-5. Restart the instance and confirm that you can use the mouse and keyboard.
+5. Restart the ECS instance and confirm that the mouse and keyboard function correctly.

 Symptoms

-After you install the GNOME desktop environment and restart the ECS instance, you cannot log on to the instance after you enter your username and password.
-The following error is reported:
+After you install the GNOME desktop environment and restart the ECS instance, you cannot log in.
+The following error is displayed:

 "You are currently trying to run as the root super user.
 The super user is a specialized account that is not designed to run a normal user session.
 Various programs will not function properly, and actions performed under this account can cause unrecoverable damage to the operating system."